-US To Pull Diplomats Out Of Embassy In Venezuela
+U.S. To Pull Diplomats Out Of Embassy In Venezuela

 Amid continuing unrest in Venezuela, the United States plans to remove all diplomatic personnel from the U.S. Embassy in Caracas, Secretary of State Mike Pompeo announced on Twitter late Monday.